rgreenblatt/neural-render/notes.md

 continuous gradient overflow and then eventually loss scale going to zero.
 Set min loss scale of 128 - hopefully this will solve the issue and previous tests can be rerun...

+Min loss scale may help in some cases, hard to tell.
+However, it definitely doesn't fix divergence in all cases.
+I still can't train without the input transformer (at least without lowering learning rates).
+For now I will just accept that it must be used.

+image_to_seq block is critical (removing block vastly increases test loss, ~5.7e-4 -> ~1.5e-3).

+I still can't get no_base_transformer to converge.
+Very bizarre.
+I will keep it for now.
+I think seq blocks should work but are overfitting.
+I might reintroduce seq blocks, but with some form of strong regularization.